 Puerto Rico is one of the most breathtaking destinations in the Caribbean and also one of the most accessible.
 Flights from major U.S. gateways are plentiful, and U.S. residents don’t need a passport to visit.

 But while other Caribbean destinations are chock-full of all-inclusive resorts, Puerto Rico is home to hardly any.
-In fact, you won’t really find the true wristband-wearing all-inclusive experience anywhere in Puerto Rico.
-What you will find in Puerto Rico is a range of lovely beachfront resorts and hotels offering meal plans and dining packages, some of which are more comprehensive than others.
+In fact, the best all-inclusive resorts in Puerto Rico aren’t the true wristband-wearing all-inclusive experience you might be used to What you will find in Puerto Rico is a range of lovely beachfront resorts and hotels offering meal plans and dining packages, some of which are more comprehensive than others.
 Here are our picks for the best Puerto Rico all-inclusive resorts.

 Parador MaunaCaribe (Maunabo, Puerto Rico)